UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/Ursa_Major_Policy.md

 ## Security Policy
 The University of California, Riverside is committed to providing secure research computing infrastructure and support services to increase innovation, breadth, and scale for UCR's researchers through its partnership with Google Cloud Platform (GCP).
 The code name for this groundbreaking partnership is Ursa Major.
 The UCR Research Computing Team is responsible for ensuring the security of Ursa Major services and the data stored on the services.

-### Explanation of the Measures in Place to Protect the Confidentiality, Integrity, and Availability of Researcher Data:
+### Measures in Place to Protect the Confidentiality, Integrity, and Availability of Researcher Data:
 The UCR Research Computing Team has implemented a number of technical and administrative controls to protect the confidentiality, integrity, and availability of researcher data stored on Ursa Major services.
 These controls include but are not limited to:

 Encryption: All data stored on Ursa Major services is encrypted both at rest and in transit, to protect against unauthorized access and disclosure.